Summary:

 As a landlord, the complex rules of rental property tax deduction can often work in your favor.
 However, all your strategic hard work at tax time is meaningless if you sacrifice your profits to debilitating eviction proceedings.
 Help even the odds with tenant screening through SmartMove.

-While working with finances, details always matter.
-One of the most important renter screening tasks a landlord should complete is ensuring applicants make enough income to afford the rent.
 An Income Insights report allows you to decide which applicant needs additional income verification by comparing your rental applicant’s self-reported income to actual financial data provided by TransUnion—a major credit agency.
-Meanwhile, tenant credit checks help you review your rental applicant’s financial track record and history of paying debts..
+Meanwhile, a tenant credit check helps you review your rental applicant’s financial track record and history of paying debts.

 In the game of rental property management, don’t let yourself get blocked into a corner.
-Increase your chance of success with thorough tenant screening through SmartMove.
+Increase your chance of success with tenant screening through SmartMove.

 Know your applicant.